An interdisciplinary research group interested in how knowledge and social justice interact.

 Other activities included:

 Tuesday 24th October – Tuesday 12th December at 4.00pm, NP CM.110

 Reading groups are run for a finite time around a specific topic.
 The first reading group will run for 8 weeks on the general topic of ‘Social Justice’.
 Further reading groups will be developed around specific interests as desired by the group.

-For information and article for this generalist reading group please contact Lindsey.
+For information and an article about this generalist reading group, please contact Lindsey.

 You can read more about our thoughts on a range of Social Justice issues on our blog.